I hope you all are having a great week!

 It was amazing seeing all my old friends again and meeting their families.
 It was almost fascinating to me how everyone kind of slipped back into their social roles that they held back in high school.
 Our student government members were still leading the way; collecting money from everyone for dinner that night, making decisions about the finer details of the day, and making announcements throughout the reunion to keep us all on track.;) It felt like I was in a social experiment, but one filled with giant belly laughs, great memories, and the formation of lots of new ones.
 We all grew up in a pretty small beach town, so we only graduated with 120 people in our class and were a very tight-knit group back in the day.
 Most of us have known each other since Elementary school.
 In this town everyone knows everyone, as they say.

-That evening we had a dinner planned in a beautiful (and well air conditioned;)) banquet room overlooking the beach.
-Everyone was dressed nicely and finally comfortable since we were no longer in the ungodly heat.
+That evening we had a dinner planned in a beautiful (and well air conditioned;)) banquet room overlooking the beach at a nice restaurant.
+Everyone was dressed up a bit (by Florida standards;)) and finally comfortable since we were no longer in the ungodly heat.
 The only issue was that the restaurant closed at 9pm….yes NINE!
 Welcome to small town USA.
 It didn’t even get dark there until after 8pm, but they wanted us all out by 10, which was basically right after we finished eating.
 Someone had put together a playlist for us to dance to with all our 90s faves after dinner, but we never even had the chance to do that.
 Major bummer.
 So we really had no choice but to walk back to the Tiki Bar to sweat our asses off again….whomp whomp.

 Social media is a blessing and a curse at times, but this past weekend it proved to be mostly a blessing in that it has allowed me to keep up with so many people from my childhood making it 1000x easier to pick up right where we left off and enjoy so many great moments together laughing until we literally cried and/or couldn’t breathe.
-What’s almost funnier is I only snapped four horrible pictures the entire weekend, and everyone else keeps saying the same thing in our class facebook group (nobody has any pics to share lol).
-That’s how you know a great time was truly had by all;)
+What’s almost funnier is I only snapped four horrible pictures the entire weekend, and everyone else keeps saying the same thing in our class facebook group (that nobody has any pics to share).
+That’s how you know a great time was truly had by all and I will treasure these memories forever.

 Have any of you attended one of your high school reunions?
 If so, I’d love to hear how it went!